 There’s nothing like squeezing your way through a gap, fjording an underground stream to find yourself in a slot valley to make you feel like you are really discovering Iceland’s hidden gems.

-After filling up on a true Icelandic hiker’s lunch (yummy hot dogs with lots of onion, mustard and relish), we drove to the second spot in Thorsmork where we hopped, jumped, balanced and climbed our way up to a secret waterfall.
+After filling up on a true Icelandic hiker’s lunch (yummy hot dogs with lots of onion, mustard and relish), we drove to the second spot in Thorsmork where we hopped, jumped, balanced and climbed our way up to a secret Iceland waterfall.

 Another secret spot in Thorsmork